How Long Do Spiders Live? Exploring the Average Life Cycle

 Below, we explore the lifespan of a common household spider.
 We discuss their different stages of life, what spiderlings are, how long they live, how long they can live without food, and more.
-This information will help prepare you for the next time you see one in your home.
+This information could help prepare you for the next time you see one in your home.

 Baby spiders hatch from a spider egg sac and are called spiderlings.
 An egg sac may contain as many as 1,000 spider eggs!
-Since spiders lay eggs, you will never see a pregnant spider, but you may see a spider carrying her egg sac on her back.
-In other instances, mama spiders will attach their egg sacs in crevices or sheltered areas.
+Since they lay eggs, you will never see a pregnant spider, but you may see one carrying her egg sac on her back.
+In other instances, mothers will attach their egg sacs in crevices or sheltered areas.

 Spider life is a solitary life.
-Adult spiders do not live in groups or colonies.
+Adults do not live in groups or colonies.
 House spiders are not territorial or aggressive, but living alone gives them better chances of catching enough food without needing to share.
 They don’t need to eat daily and can survive long periods of time without food, but they will eat often if food is abundant.
-Spiders do need to drink water from dew drops, condensation, or other sources like a dripping faucet, leaky appliance or pet bowl.
+Spiders do need to drink water, though.
+They often drink from dew drops, condensation, or other sources like a dripping faucet, leaky appliance, or pet bowl.

-Most of a spider’s time is spent waiting.
-Spiders wait patiently in their webs for a meal.
+Most of their time is spent waiting.
+They wait patiently in their webs for a meal.
 Spinning a web does not take much time or effort for the common house spider, so they will abandon a web that isn’t catching many bugs, moving on to another location.
-Ideal locations for spider webs are areas where other insects may be found such as near a light, door, window, food or water source.
+Ideal locations for spider webs are areas where other insects may be found such as in attics and basements near a light, door, window, food, or water source.

-You can take steps to prevent spiders in your home, but if you do find one, you may not want to try waiting to outlive it.
+You can take steps to prevent these pests from coming into your home, but if you do find one, you may not want to try waiting to outlive it.
 Your best bet is either to keep learning more about household spiders and how to get rid of them, or start using a kinder form of pest prevention that is guaranteed to work.